- For people who have experienced sexual assault, domestic or family violence the right support can make all the difference

 Responding to violence and abuse

-It takes a lot of courage to disclose an experience of sexual assault, domestic or family violence.
+It takes a lot of courage to disclose an experience of domestic, family or sexual violence.
 Responding sensitively can make a real difference to someone's wellbeing and how they approach their situation.

 You can support them by:

 - Taking time, listening to their story and validating them

 - Making sure they have the privacy to be able to tell their story

 - Not asking too many questions about what has happened — this can be intrusive and re-traumatising

 - Not arguing with them or pushing them to leave their situation or take action

 - Respecting their right to have control over what they say and the actions they want to take